openturns/openturns/python/doc/theory/reliability_sensitivity/taylor_moments.rst

     \Var{Y} \approx \sum_{i=1}^{d} \sum_{j=1}^{d}
         c_{ij} \frac{\partial h}{\partial x_i}(\vect{\mu}) \frac{\partial h}{\partial x_j}(\vect{\mu}).

-In the special case where the input are independent, then the covariance expressions simplifies and we get:
+In the special case where the inputs are independent, then the variance expression is simplified and we get:

 .. math::